scrumpygeo/4.movies-basic-redux/README.md

     - action creator:
         - a function called selectMovie

-1. create action creator 'selectMovie'.
+1. create action creator 'selectMovie', which returns a payload.